Home > Bed + Bath > Blankets > Velvet Bound Fleece Throw with Secret Pocket

-- Using a Walking foot if possible, start in the middle of one 60″ side and leave about 6″ loose at the head.
+- Using a Walking/Even Feed foot if possible (or your machine’s built-in fabric feeding system), start in the middle of one 60″ side and leave about 6″ loose at the head.
 Pin the binding to the right side of the blanket with raw edges even.

 - You may feel compelled to pin the binding all the way around, however, on big projects like this, we find it works better to leave the binding hanging loose, guiding it into place as you sew.

 NOTE: For additional help, see our tutorial: A Complete Step-by-Step For Binding Quilts & Throws.

 - Stitch the binding to the blanket, using a ½” seam allowance.
 Remember to lock your stitch at the beginning and to leave that 6″ extra length un-sewn at the head.